electron-userland/electron-builder/docs/code-signing.md

 macOS and Windows code signing is supported.
+If the configuration values are provided correctly in your package.json, then signing should be automatically executed.

 Windows is dual code-signed (SHA1 & SHA256 hashing algorithms).

 On a macOS development machine, a valid and appropriate identity from your keychain will be automatically used.